GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
+> ### The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Henry Petroski*

 ---
 ## 🏎 Quick Facts